strapi/strapi/docs/3.x.x/en/plugins/development.md

 ### ORM queries

+Strapi supports multiple ORMs in order to let the users choose the database management system that suits their needs.
+Hence, each plugin must be compatible with at least one ORM.
 Each plugin contains a folder named `queries` in `./plugins/**/api/queries`.
-See the [plugin ORM queries concept](../concepts/concepts.md#plugin-orm-queries) for details.
 A folder must be created for each ORM (eg. `mongoose`) with a file named `mongoose.js` which exports the Mongoose ORM related queries.

 The queries are accessible through the `strapi.query()` method, which automatically contains the queries according to the ORM used by the model.